youngwang-whu/MachineLearning/readme.txt

-This repository is used to save files about Machine Learning Project.
+This repository is used to save files for Machine Learning Project.